John Udal (judge): Family

 Udal was the second son, and the fourth of nine children born to William Udal and Mary-Anne Symonds, who were cousins.
 William (born 1802) hailed from Netherbury, where his family had lived for generations.
 Mary-Anne (born 1817) was from Broadwindsor.
 William and Mary-Anne then moved to Edgbaston, Birmingham, Staffordshire, where William became a successful businessman.

 On 8 August 1878, John Udal married Eva Mary Adelina Routh, with whom he had two sons (Arthur Uvedale and Robin Nicholas) and three daughters (Evelyn Routh, Eva Beatrice, and Ida Vita Isabel).
 Udal left something of a cricketing dynasty.
 His son Robin played first-class cricket for Oxford University and the MCC, his grandson Geoffrey played for Middlesex and Leicestershire, whilst his great-great-grandson Shaun has played Test cricket for England.

-Udal died suddenly in London, England, on 13 March 1925, and was interred in the churchyard of his hometown of Symondsbury, in Dorset county.
+Udal died suddenly in London, England, on 13 March 1925, and was interred in the churchyard of his hometown of Symondsbury, in Dorset.